mjoyner1029/Property/docs/GO_LIVE_CHECKLIST.md

   - [x] CORS_ALLOWED_ORIGINS
   - [x] CSP_* (configuration)

-> **Note (August 19, 2025)**: CI workflows have been temporarily simplified to enable successful initial runs.
-After the basic CI infrastructure is validated, the proper test and deployment logic will be restored.
-The goals for Day 1 deployment prep were focused on establishing the initial CI pipeline, ensuring configuration correctness, and validating requirements in place, not necessarily running all tests.
+> **Note (August 19, 2025)**: CI workflows have been properly configured with full test coverage and deployment capabilities.
+All tests are now required to pass before deployment can proceed, ensuring code quality and functionality.